 If you wish to get further advice, Contact our Advice Line.

 You are encouraged in the Working Time regs to take regular breaks from work – this is the basic idea behind Statutory holidays.
 Your Employer should not prevent you from taking your 5.6 weeks (28 days) entitlement in the holiday year it is due – but remember Bank holidays can be part of this entitlement.

 Strictly speaking your Employer should not allow or encourage you to “carry over” your holiday to the next holiday year, or to take a payment instead of your holiday days.
 This only applies to 4 weeks or 20 days of the “statutory” holiday entitlement – this is the European law.
 You can carry over, or be paid in lieu for, any holiday days in excess of the 4 weeks, subject to your Employers policy on this.
 Check your contract or handbook for details.

-“Carry over” of holiday entitlement is allowed where you have been unable to take your holiday in the relevant holiday year – perhaps due to long term sickness or maternity absence.
+“Carry over” of holiday entitlement is allowed where you have been unable to take your holiday in the relevant holiday year – perhaps due to long term sickness or maternity absence; or where your employer prevented you from taking holiday.
 In these situations you should not lose your holiday entitlement, it can carry over.

 For more information on any of these rights, do contact our help line.